Welcome

 What programs can help lower my costs?

-If you have limited income nad resources, find out if you're eligible for one of these programs.
+If you have limited income and resources, find out if you're eligible for one of these programs.

 • Extra Help: A Medicare program that helps pay your Medicare drug costs.
 Visit ssa.gov/medicare/part-d-extra-help to find out if you qualify and apply.
 You can also apply with your State Medical Assistance (Medicaid) office.
 Visit Medicare.gov/ExtraHelp to learn more.